toha-dev/window-closer/README.md

-# window-closer
+# Window Closer (Windows 10)
-Terminate the window by pressing ctrl + alt + f4
+Simple program that terminates the foreground window by pressing ctrl + alt + f4.

+<i>After first launch it will statup with Windows.</i>